 - DKI Member Quality First Builders, LLC in Florida hosts an annual live burn, where they invite their community to come watch a house go up in flames.
 The community gets involved, QFB gets sponsors, and it’s not only educational, but great PR for QFB.

-- DKI Member Titan Restoration in Arizona has a flood house, where they do demos to train team members as well as educate clients and the community on what happens when a house is flooded.
+- Other DKI members have flood houses, where they do demos to train team members as well as educate clients and the community on what happens when a house is flooded.

 These are just a few ways to get some practical information out there.
 This is the kind of stuff that gets shared and gets people talking.
 Now you just need to start getting the word out, and remember to provide focused, useful information that people will want to share with others.